 To easily test your cookware for induction compatibility, all you need is a standard refrigerator magnet.
 Flip your pot or pan over and place a magnet on the bottom.
 If your cookware is induction compatible, then the magnet will either be repelled or attracted to your pan—either way, you’ll feel a strong reaction.

 If your pan isn’t induction compatible, you won’t feel any interaction between the magnet and your cookware.
-Test this with a stainless steel frying pan (induction compatible) vs. a plate (not induction compatible).
+Test this with a stainless steel frying pan (which should be induction compatible) vs. a plate (not induction compatible).

 What’s the Best Cookware for Induction Cooking?